RedBeardLab/rediSQL/README.md

 ## Getting start

+There are three main way to get RediSQL.

+The first way is to use docker, just pull the image and you are ready to go:

+`docker run siscia/redisql:latest`

+the official docker hub repo is: [https://hub.docker.com/r/siscia/redisql/](https://hub.docker.com/r/siscia/redisql/)

-You can download the `.so` directly from github following the [release link](https://github.com/RedBeardLab/rediSQL/releases)
+The second way is to download the public release directly from github following the [release link](https://github.com/RedBeardLab/rediSQL/releases)

 With the `.so` you can start redis passing the object as argument like so:

 ```
 ./redis-server --loadmodule librediSQL.so
 ```

+Please note that you need to run redis > 4.0 to use modules and RediSQL is not an exception.

+The last way is to compile the module yourself:

 ## Compiling and contributing